-A lot of homeowners throughout San Antonio and Austin, TX, as well as Colorado Springs, Denver, and Pueblo, CO come to CAM Solar asking if they should install battery storage along with their residential solar systems, so we wanted to go through the pros and cons so you can determine if your home is a good candidate for battery storage.
+A lot of homeowners throughout San Antonio and Austin, TX, as well as Colorado Springs, Aurora, Denver, and Pueblo, CO come to CAM Solar asking if they should install battery storage along with their residential solar systems, so we wanted to go through the advantages and disadvantages of solar energy backup systems so you can determine if your home is a good candidate for battery storage.

 Let’s make sure we’ve got the basics down when it comes to battery storage — when you have a trusted solar contractor install solar panels on your roof or property, those panels are connected to an inverter which prepares the raw solar electricity for use in your home.
 That electricity is either immediately used to power the lights, appliances and devices of your home, or it is sent back to the grid for use in other homes (in exchange for a credit on your electricity bill).
 Because this system is still tied to the grid, if there is an unexpected outage like a storm or a downed powerline, it will still affect the electricity in your home.